CSMS API Specifications

 Vehicles registry

 The list of vehicles with their technical characteristics.
+Vehicles can be dynamically provisioned by the CSMS depending on the project.

 - Unique identifier (UUID, mac address, ...)